 The franchise model has proven to be a very effective method for conducting business.
 In short, it allows an entrepreneur to develop a business model, including trademarks, systems and support modes specific to a particular trade or industry, and then solicit franchisees to invest their capital in the business model and assume much of the market risks.
 In return, the franchisor collects royalties and fees.
 For the franchisee investing their assets in this venture, the franchise provides a brand name and in-place systems, thus allowing them a quicker entry into a given industry.

 A major factor to consider in building a franchise network is government oversight.
 The Federal Trade Commission is tasked with regulating the national franchise market. http://www.ftc.gov/ However, state governments also play an essential role in oversight of franchise activity.
-There are thirteen states in which a Franchise Disclosure Document (or Circular) must first be reviewed and approved by that state’s securities officials before franchises may be offered in the jurisdiction.
-Failure to comply with these registration state requirements can result in severe monetary penalties and perhaps court injunctions to halt the business’s activities.
-Moreover, a majority of the remaining states have passed business practice laws which also impact franchise relationships.
+There are numerous states in which a Franchise Disclosure Document (or Circular) must first be filed, or reviewed and approved by that state’s securities officials before franchise sales may take place in the jurisdiction.
+Failure to comply with registration state requirements may result in severe monetary penalties and perhaps injunctions to halt the franchisor’s activities.
+Moreover, other states have business practice laws which may also impact franchise relationships.

-Therefore, it is essential at the formation stage of your franchise company to become educated about the common, nation-wide regulatory requirements, as well as state-specific requirements, to assure that your model and practices comply with the jurisdictions in which you seek to sell franchise rights.
+Therefore, it is essential at the formation stage of your franchise company to become educated about the common, federal regulatory environment, as well as state-specific requirements, to assure that your model and practices comply with the jurisdictions in which you seek to sell franchise rights.

 On the other side of the franchise spectrum, are the franchisees.
 Franchise business owners require experienced franchise attorneys to protect them from aggressive franchisors.
-Recently, this issue has made headlines concerning litigation between the McDonalds® and 7-Eleven® franchisees and franchisors.
-It is the franchise owner attorney’s job to hold the franchisor to the terms of the Franchise Agreement, and oftentimes to identify Disclosure Document (Circular) terms or procedures which violate federal statutes, Federal Trade Commission (FTC) regulations, or applicable State securities/franchise statutes/regulations.
+It is the franchisee attorney’s job to hold the franchisor to the terms of the Franchise Agreement, and oftentimes to identify Disclosure Document (Circular) terms or procedures which violate federal statutes, FTC regulations, or applicable state securities/franchise statutes/regulations.

 Let Kilcommons Law take the field for your franchise business.

 This article is not intended to be relied upon as advice for your particular circumstances.
-Therefore, consult with a qualified FRANCHISE ATTORNEY before offering or signing a franchise agreement or franchise disclosure document.
+Therefore, consult with a qualified FRANCHISE ATTORNEY before offering or signing a franchise agreement.